Kunnymann/safearea-sidebar/README.md

 In these cases, engineer must consider two issues:

 1. Is the TopBar or BottomBar exposed outside the SafeArea?
-2. Does the TopBar or BottomBar fail to account for areas outside the SafeArea?
+2. Does the TopBar or BottomBar not fill the area outside of SafeArea?

 ![how_to_use_01](./Image/how_to_use_01.png)